UPCOMING

 When you submit your script to a producer, agent, manager or contest, you get one good read.
 After that, no matter how much you might rewrite your screenplay, you will never fully dispel that first impression.

-So, it better be great.
+So, that first impression better be great.

 Problem is, you’re burnt out; you’ve lost all objectivity.
 Maybe you’re a bad speller or fuzzy on grammar.
 Maybe your action writing isn’t exactly sizzling.
 Your formatting can be confusing.
 The prose drags in places.
 The character introductions fail to “pop.”